Second Arrest Made Over Banksy Art Heist in Peckham

-The first arrest was made on Saturday, targeting a man in his 20s who faced charges related to the theft and criminal damage.
-He has since been released on bail, with further inquiries pending.
-The second individual, a man in his 40s, remains in police custody.
+The first arrest came on Saturday—a man in his 20s charged with theft and criminal damage and later released on bail.
+The new suspect, a man in his 40s, remains in custody as the investigation ramps up.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.